branislav-markovic/project/README.md

 2. Alarms
 3. Admin

-Every module has separeted services, views and controllers.
+Every module has separated services, views and controllers.

 Module admin consuming services (AlarmService and DocumentService) from relevant modules.